Theme: “FOOD AND NUTRITION IN A CHANGING WORLD: Implications for nutrition security and health in Africa”

 Track 1: Food Systems and Nutrition in Africa

 Food systems transformation is a major area of global health and nutrition security interest.
-In this track, key focus areas include:
+In this track, key focus areas included:

 - Monitoring and tracking food systems transformation